 1) Put 1-3 small drops of oregano essential oil in water – this will help prevent or be a great therapy for sore throats and respiratory infections

 2) For Ear Infections, place 1-3 small drops oregano essential oil in hand or cloth and rub around the outer region of a children’s ear.

-3) Use Dried Oregano on salads, steamed or sauteed vegetables and meat dishes.
+3) Use oregano on salads, steamed or sauteed vegetables and meat dishes.

 4) Use 1/4 cup of fresh oregano leaves in a vegetable juice